 Congratulations!
 You are now ready for your first sync!

 At this point, you can choose to synchronize the systems for the first time or you can do it later.
-You can also choose to skip this step and sync selected stories instead.
-For more information about syncing a specific story, see ‘Sync a Single Story’ section below.
+You can also choose to skip this step and sync selected items instead.
+For more information about syncing a specific item see ‘Sync a Single Item’ section below.

 Note: you can always return to this step by clicking Push button:

-- Override TFS Items with Craft Items - Import Craft product into TFS project.
+- Override TFS Items with Craft Items - Push Craft items into TFS project.

-- Override Craft Items with TFS Items - Imports TFS project into Craft.io product and Craft product into TFS project.
-Note: import of TFS project to Craft.io is performed once.
+- Override Craft Items with TFS Items - Pull TFS project into your Craft.io Workspace and push your Craft Workspace into TFS project.
+Note: import of the entire TFS project to Craft.io is performed once.
 To enable automatic updates from TFS to Craft.io, you will need to set a Webhook in TFS.
 See “Synchronize TFS back to Craft.io” section below.

-- Sync according to the last update - not applicable on first sync.
+- Sync according to the last update - not applicable on the first sync.

-Select the parts of your product in Craft.io that you want to push to TFS:
+Filter which Craft.io items you want to push to TFS:

 The following options are available:

-- All Product - Syncs the entire Craft.io product to TFS.
+- Entire Workspace - Syncs the entire Craft.io workspace to TFS.

 - Releases - Allows you to select one or more Craft.io releases to be pushed to TFS.